AzureMentor/microsoft-graph-docs/concepts/extensibility-open-users.md

     ]
 }
 ```
+> [!NOTE]
->**Note:** If you have multiple extensions, you can filter on the *id* to get the extension that you are interested in.
+> If you have multiple extensions, you can filter on the *id* to get the extension that you are interested in.

 ## 3. Change roaming profile information
 The user may choose to change their roaming profile information.
 This update can be done with a ```PATCH``` on the open extension value.